 Market data enhancements.
 Developers use eXtremeDB Financial Edition’s optional columnar layout to efficiently organize trades, quotes and other time series data, and vector-based statistical functions to accelerate financial calculations.

 Choice of indexes.
-Supported indexes include standard B-trees, hash indexes, KD-trees for multi-dimensional data and Query-by-Example (QBE), custom indexes and more.
+Supported indexes include standard B-trees, hash indexes, Trigram index, KD-trees for multi-dimensional data and Query-by-Example (QBE), custom indexes and more.

-Performance monitoring interface.
-GUI-based performance monitoring enables users to zero in on key metrics when fine-tuning to reduce latency.
-Performance metrics are also provided via an API, so developers can build this capability into applications, with their own GUI.
-(See a screen shot of the performance monitor.)
+Performance monitoring.
+GUI-based performance monitoring enables users to zero in on key metrics when fine-tuning to reduce latency, and allows the developer to provide performance monitoring as an application feature.
+See a screen shot of the performance monitor.